yacut/tester/README.md

 ### Roadmap

-* add unknown status for test which not ran
 * replace all views with react components
 * add table view with results similar to nuclide diagnostics (react+redux)
 * add `run all project tests` command